marbl/MetagenomeScope/README.md

 explicitly define all of the nodes and edges in their graph, MetagenomeScope doesn't do anything special for this case for these files.
-(If your DOT file describes one edge from `X -> -X`, then that's fine; if it describes two or more edges from `X -> -X`, then that's also fine.)
+(If your DOT file describes one edge from `X -> -X`, then that's fine; if it describes two or more edges from `X -> -X`, then that's also fine, and we'll visualize all of them.)
 </details>

 <details>
   <summary><strong>Can my graphs have parallel edges?</strong></summary>

 Yes!
-MetagenomeScope now supports [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
+MetagenomeScope supports
+[multigraphs](https://en.wikipedia.org/wiki/Multigraph).
 If your assembly graph file describes more than one edge from `X -> Y`, then MetagenomeScope will visualize all of these "parallel" edges.
 (Parallel edges often occur in de